Absolute Green Lantern

 Absolute Green Lantern is a superhero horror comic book series published by DC Comics.
 It is based on the character Green Lantern, presenting a reinterpretation of the character's mythos.
 The series is written by Al Ewing and illustrated by Jahnoy Lindsay, and was released on April 2, 2025, as part of DC's Absolute Universe (AU) imprint.
-It is the sixth title in the imprint, and the last title of the second batch Absolute titles following Absolute Martian Manhunter.
+It is the sixth title in the imprint, and the last title of the second batch of Absolute titles following Absolute Martian Manhunter.

 Premise

 The series focuses on Jo Mullein, Hal Jordan, John Stewart, and Guy Gardner after a large Green Lantern falls from the sky and crushes a town, causing widespread paranoia.
+The series also reinvents the traditional Spectrum that powers the various Lantern Corps, with it being based on steps towards enlightenment rather than emotions.

 Publication history

 By July 2024, Al Ewing was involved in developing a Green Lantern series under DC Comics Absolute Universe (AU) imprint, titled Absolute Green Lantern, with illustrator Jahnoy Lindsay.
 The comic was released in April 2025.

 Ewing described the series as a horror title, similar to his previous work on The Immortal Hulk, with a major theme being the fear of the unknown, also tying into religious and cosmic horror, and the nature of God.

 Sojourner Mullein was chosen as the primary protagonist due to what Ewing felt was his overabundance of writing middle-aged male characters, as well as reading and liking N. K. Jemisin's title Far Sector, where Jo debuted.